The College Valley North Northumberland Hunt

 Welcome to CVNNH

-We welcome you to our new website for 2014.
+We welcome you to our website for 2015/16.
 As our site develops we hope to provide you with information, news and views with an aim to building our community relations.
 Any suggestions would be greatly appreciated by using the contact form.

 The College Valley and North Northumberland Hunt came into existence in 1982, when The College Valley Hunt amalgamated with the North Northumberland.
 The Country hunted is in Northumberland and extends from the Kale Water in the north-west taking in the Cheviot Hills to the Harthope Burn and Glendale Valley and on to the coastal strip by Holy Island and then north to Berwick-Upon-Tweed and the Scottish Border.

 The College Valley Hunt was founded in 1924 by Sir Alfred Goodson.
 These hounds soon established a tremendous reputation and were sought after the world over.
 Sir Alfred was a successful breeder of livestock, particularly Aberdeen Angus cattle and Cheviot sheep and he soon applied his breeding skills to foxhounds developing a wonderful cry with speed, accuracy and intelligence using mainly fell lines.
 More recently Martin Letts has bred the hounds for some forty years using similar principles but since the amalgamation of the North Northumberland Hunt an infusion of the modern studbook foxhound has been incorporated to enable the pack to operate successfully in the lowland country.